luapower/luapower.github.io/building.md

 > NOTE: In MinGW-w64 terminology, host means target and target means host.

-Because of that limitation, this is not a supported host/target combination and build scripts are not provided for this scenario.
+Because of that limitation, this is not a supported host/target combination.

-If you still want to do it, you can download the latest toolchain from [mingwbuilds] (threads-posix/sjlj preferred), add mingw32/bin in your PATH, and make new build scripts based on the mingw32 build scripts, replacing `gcc` with `i686-w64-mingw32-gcc -m64` and `../../bin/mingw32` with `../../bin/mingw64`.
+If you still want to do it, you can download the latest toolchain from [mingwbuilds], add mingw32/bin in your PATH and build using the `*-mingw64-from-win32.sh` scripts.

+> NOTE: This will build libraries with the SJLJ exception model.

 ## Building on Linux for Linux (native)